taylorhakes/python-redis-cache/README.md

 # Use the function
 my_func(1, 2)

-# Call it with the same arguments and it will use cache
+# Call it again with the same arguments and it will use cache
 my_func(1, 2)

 # Invalidate a single value